AthenaCore/AwesomeResponsibleAI/README.md

 **What are standards?**

 Standards are **voluntary**, **consensus soluctions**.
 They document an **agreement** on how a material, product, process, or serice should be **specified**, **performed** or **delivered**.
 They keep people safe and **ensure things work**.
 They create **confidence** and provide **security** for investment.

+Standards can be understood as formal specifications of best practices as well.

 ### IEEE Standards